 by Jennifer Crystal

 Every few months, Jennifer Crystal devotes a column to answering your questions.
-Here are her answers to some recently received questions.
 Do you have a question for Jennifer?
-Email her at.
+If so, email her at [email protected].

 Opinions expressed by contributors are their own.